zephyrproject-rtos/zephyr/doc/kernel/other/polling.rst

-    Because objects are only signaled if no other thread is waiting for them to become available and only one thread can poll on a specific object, polling is best used when objects are not subject of contention between multiple threads, basicallly when a single thread operates as a main "server" or "dispatcher" for multiple objects and is the only one trying to acquire these objects.
+    Because objects are only signaled if no other thread is waiting for them to become available and only one thread can poll on a specific object, polling is best used when objects are not subject of contention between multiple threads, basically when a single thread operates as a main "server" or "dispatcher" for multiple objects and is the only one trying to acquire these objects.